ocroquette/git-commit-hook/README.md

 # Jira tickets

 Jira ticket IDs can be provided one per line at the beginning of the commit message.
-The hook will retrieve the headlines from Jira with the REST API and update the commit message.
+The hook will retrieve the headlines from Jira with the REST API and add them to the commit message.

 Additionaly, the hook will add a "Jira-Id" footer line, so that is easy for other programs or script to find where issues have been fixed.
 For instance, Gerrit can use this information as "trackingid", so that searching for "bug:ABC-123" in the web interface will lead to the relevant commit.